nasaharvest/dora/sample_data/planetary_rover/png/README.md

   from sol 1371 (in `images-score/`) to be ranked.
 It also specifies which algorithms to run and the feature representation (raw pixels).

-The `results/` directory contains the expected results of running the `run_dora.sh` script.

 Expected output at the command line after changing into the `exp/` directory and running the Bash script: